 K2-SPICE Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: K2/spice is UNSAFE for use during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: K2/spice is unsafe when used during pregnancy and breast-feeding.
 K2/spice has many harmful side effects.
-Some lab research suggests that K2/spice might interfere with fertility and the growth of the fetus in pregnant women.
+It might interfere with fertility and the growth of the fetus during pregnancy.

 Heart disease: K2/spice might increase the chance for heart attacks and death in people with heart disease.
 Avoid use.

 Kidney disease: K2/spice might harm the kidneys in people with kidney disease.
 Avoid use.

 Schizophrenia: K2/spice might increase the chance for agitation, hallucinations, and other symptoms of schizophrenia in people with schizophrenia.
 Avoid use.

 Seizure disorders: K2/spice might cause more seizures in people with seizure disorders such as epilepsy.
 Avoid use.

 Moderate Interaction Be cautious with this combination

 - Medications that can cause an irregular heartbeat (QT interval-prolonging drugs) interacts with K2/SPICE

 K2/spice might affect electrical currents in the heart.
 This can increase the risk of having an irregular heartbeat.
 Some medications can have this same effect.
 Taking K2/spice with these medications might increase the risk for a serious heart issue.